-Syntax Description withWave Enable simulation wave capture withConfig(SpinalConfig) Specify the SpinalConfig that should be use to generate the hardware allOptimisation Enable all the RTL compilation optimizations to reduce simulation time (will increase compilation time) workspacePath(path) Change the folder where the sim files are generated
+Syntax Description withWave Enable simulation wave capture (default format) withVcdWave Enable simulation wave capture (VCD text format) withFstWave Enable simulation wave capture (FST binary format) withConfig (SpinalConfiSpecify the SpinalConfig that should be use to generate the hardware allOptimisation Enable all the RTL compilation optimizations to reduce simulation time (will increase compilation time) workspacePath(path) Change the folder where the sim files are generated withVerilator Use Verilator as simulation backend (default) withGhdl Use GHDL as simulation backend withIVerilog Use Icarus Verilog as simulation backend withVCS Use Synopsys VCS as simulation backend

-Then you can call the compile(rtl) function to compile the hardware and warm up the simulator.
+Then you can call the compile (rtl) function to compile the hardware and warm up the simulator.
 This function will return a SimCompiled instance.